“We need a monthly newsletter! What’s our newsletter strategy?”

 After sending out a newsletter, wait three days before assessing the results.
 Refer to the KPIs you have previously identified to ensure that you’re focusing on what’s going to improve funnel conversions for each audience segment instead of chasing after vanity metrics.

 Launching your monthly newsletter will require some legwork and collaboration.
-When you have designed your strategy, and gotten the process in place, it’s going to pay off immensely (remember the 4,400% ROI?)
+When you have designed your newsletter strategy and gotten the process in place, it’s going to pay off.

 Share the elements of your newsletter strategy with us on Twitter.